-The FVEK, VSMK, and and DRBG CSPs are zeroized when the module component WINLOAD.EFI is unloaded from memory after control is transferred to ntoskrnl.exe.
+The FVEK, VSMK, and and DRBG CSPs are zeroized when the module components WINLOAD.EFI and WINLOAD.EXE are unloaded from memory after control is transferred to ntoskrnl.exe.

 7.2.2 Persistent Keys

 Windows OS Loader will use the TPM to seal keys generated by the RBG; if the computer does not have a TPM, the Windows OS Loader will not persist any keys.